 Executive ArchitectIsmael Leyva Architects

-The primary facade system comprises aluminum composite rainscreen over metal stud panel wall construction with inset punch windows and incorporated air conditioning units.
+The primary facade system is composed of aluminum composite rainscreen over metal stud panel wall construction with inset punch windows and incorporated air conditioning units.
 The facade is articulated into 14 facets of unique orientation and tilt, which results in folded, tilted, parallelogram panels.
 Horizontal and vertical incisions into the building mass create dynamic geometries and complex system interfaces.

 In order to manage the large number of unique conditions and subtly complex geometry, Front also produced fully detailed 3-dimensional models of the entire facade system.
 Front’s custom 3-d modeling workflow enabled the automation of material take-offs, shop drawing generation, and ultimately the production of fabrication G-code files for all of the over 7,000 panels, delivered straight from Front’s model to the contractor’s CNC machines and personnel.
 Finally, this detailed comprehensive model could be used to QC panels as they were produced, as well as assess and correct any in-field adjustments throughout construction.